Rui Marques

 Rui Manuel Marques (born 3 September 1977) is an Angolan former football defender who was a first choice centre-back for the Angola national team.
 Born in Angola, Marques moved to Portugal as a child.

 Club career

 Early career

 After coming through the youth ranks at Portuguese club Benfica, Marques left to join Swiss side FC Baden.
 Following his spell at Baden, he began his professional career at Germany's SSV Ulm 1846 in the 1999–2000 season.
 He subsequently moved to Hertha BSC, but did not appear in a single match for the first team in the Bundesliga.

-After only six months with Hertha, Marques moved to fellow Bundesliga club VfB Stuttgart, spending there three-and-a-half seasons there and winning the 2002 UEFA Intertoto Cup after beating French side Lille.
+After only six months with Hertha, Marques moved to fellow Bundesliga club VfB Stuttgart, spending three and a half seasons there and winning the 2002 UEFA Intertoto Cup after beating French side Lille.
 In the 2004–05 season, he moved back to Portugal to join Primeira Liga side Marítimo in Madeira.
 However, after struggling to break into the first team, Marques was released after just one season.
 As a free agent, he then began to look for clubs abroad.